Blac Chyna Promoting Skin Lightening Cream She Doesn’t Even Use, ‘TMZ’ Reports

 According to TMZ, insiders have said that Chyna was offered a lucrative deal to promote the cream which is called “Whitenicious X Blac Chyna Diamond Illuminating & Lightening Cream.”
 They claim that that the money is the only reason why Dream Kardashian’s mother is promoting the product.
 The lightening cream which carries her name has never touched her skin, TMZ’s source asserted

-As The Inquisitr previously reported, Blac Chyna posted a glitzy ad for the product on her Instagram page a couple of days ago.
+As the Inquisitr previously reported, Blac Chyna posted a glitzy ad for the product on her Instagram page a couple of days ago.
 The caption promoted a shopping event in Nigeria where the cream would be sold.

 Whitenicious is a brand of skin lightening products helmed by Nigerian-Cameroonian entertainer Dencia, whose skin looks alabaster white in photos on the brand’s website.